-Overview.
-Central Nine Career Center ("Career Center" or "Central Nine") makes a variety of electronic communications systems and information technologies available to students for educational purposes.
-When properly used, these technologies promote education by facilitating research, innovation, collaboration, communication, and resource sharing.
+When properly used, the System promotes education by facilitating research, innovation, collaboration, communication, and resource sharing.
 With this educational opportunity comes responsibility.
 Illegal, unethical, or inappropriate use of technologies can harm the Career Center, its students, and its staff.
 This Student Acceptable Use of Technology Agreement ("Use Agreement") is designed to ensure that the advantages gained from the use of technological resources consistently outweigh any disadvantages.
 The Use Agreement does this by setting and communicating to students and parents the Career Center's minimum standards for the use of school-owned systems and technology.

+Mandatory Review

-Mandatory Review.
-Every school year, each student and their parent, guardian, or legally responsible care provider must review the guidelines and disclosures contained in this agreement, as well as Central Nine Career Center Board Policies 7540.03 and 7540.06, found through www.central9.k12.in.us under Central Nine Bylaws and Policies.
-Each student and their legally responsible care provider will be asked to sign a copy of the Central Nine Student Handbook, which contains a copy of this Use Agreement acknowledging receipt, understanding, and agreement to its terms.
+Every school year, each student and their parent, guardian, or legally responsible care provider must review the guidelines and disclosures contained in this agreement, as well as Central Nine Career Center Board Policies 7540.03 and 7540.06, found through the Central Nine Homepage under Staff & Instructors > Governing Board > Bylaws and Policies.
+Each student and their legally responsible care provider will be asked to sign a copy of the Central Nine Student Handbook, which contains a copy of this Use Agreement, acknowledging receipt, understanding, and agreement to its terms.